 Nurse Clinic - Mobility

-Following referral from one of our vets, the nurse will assess your pet's current mobility and body condition.
+During your appointment the nurse will assess your pet's current mobility and body condition.
 They will then offer advice on appropriate complimentary therapies, supplements, environmental modifications, and exercises to help your pet get around more comfortably.
+You will leave with a mobility pack containing useful advice to implement at home.
 The nurse will continue to support you during follow up appointments so you can be sure that your pet is always getting the best care.